 There was this marketing manager in a particular company who had the habit of having a green apple around 5 in the evening everyday.
 After a while it was observed that the assistant manager also started to bite into a green apple around the same time.
 On closer observation the assistant wore the same brand of trousers and of a similar design as his boss.

-If the customer service bug passes from managers to supervisors to frontline we see an organization delirious about customer satisfaction.
+If the customer service bug passes from managers to supervisors to frontline we see an organisation delirious about customer satisfaction.

 While this normally has to spread from top, once kicked off and the bug set in motion you might experience it traveling laterally as well amongst employees in a department, between managers, amongst frontline.
 Other than only looking up, one can also look around for improvement.